Bodycam video reveals chaotic scene of deputy fatally shooting Sonya Massey who called 911 for help

 Ben Crump, the noted civil rights attorney who is representing Massey's family, told the crowd at her funeral in Springfield on Friday that the video would reveal a crime as startling as the 1955 lynching of Chicago teenager Emmitt Till in Mississippi, the Chicago police shooting of Laquan McDonald and the Minneapolis police murder of George Floyd.

+In 2019, a white Fort Worth, Texas, officer fatally shot Atatiana Jefferson through a rear window of her home after responding to a nonemergency call reporting that Jefferson's front door was open.
+Aaron Dean, the former officer, was convicted of manslaughter and sentenced to nearly 12 years in prison.

+Crump has represented families in each case as part of his effort to force accountability for the killings of Black people at the hands of police.

-Massey’s death prompted subsequent protests demanding justice in the case.
-Echoing that call at her funeral, Massey’s father, James Wilburn, said he’s encouraged by the speed with which the Illinois State Police, which investigated the incident.
+Massey’s death prompted subsequent protests demanding justice in Springfield, about 200 miles (322 kilometers) southwest of Chicago.
+Speaking at her funeral Friday, Massey’s father, James Wilburn, said he’s encouraged by the speed with which the Illinois State Police investigated the incident.

 “In 10 days, they convened a grand jury.
 They completed their investigation.
 They arrested, they got him fired,” Wilburn said.
 “That’s unheard of.”